polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-pre-v2.0-3e65111/development/tools/subkey.md

 ### Build from Source

-The Subkey binary, `subkey`, is also installed along with the [Substrate installation](overview/getting-started.md#prerequisites).
+The Subkey binary, `subkey`, is also installed along with [Substrate installation](overview/getting-started.md#prerequisites).
 If you want to play with just Subkey (and not Substrate), you will need to have the Substrate dependencies.
 Use the following two commands to install the dependencies and Subkey, respectively:

 ```bash
 $ curl https://getsubstrate.io -sSf | bash -s -- --fast